 Donor Advised Funds

-A donor advised fund is an account for your donations that is operated by us.
+A donor advised fund is an account for your donations.
 You get your tax break as soon as you deposit money into your DAF, and you can elect to have the funds invested and distribute donations to your favorite nonprofit at any time you want.
+Hold on to your funds for growth or gift it for impact.

 Importantly, the AMuslimFund handles all the administration for your donor advised fund, investing in sharia compliant and halal mutual funds.
 We vet the nonprofits that you want to support, compile a donor report to help you track your charitable giving, and you get one single tax receipt for each tax year even if you have made distributions to multiple organizations.